symbol/symbol-docs/CONTRIBUTING.md

 ## Requests

 If you find yourself wishing for content that does not exist in nem2-docs, you are probably not alone.
 Most of the documentation and guides that nem2-docs has today have been added because our users saw the need.
 Open an [issue][github-issues] on our issues list on GitHub which describes the missing documentation or improvement you would like to see.

 If the improvement is not related to documentation, but with a specific project, please check CONTRIBUTING.md in the project repository.

 ## Contributing code and documentation changes

-To expand and improve the nem2-docs, please find or open an issue about it first.
+To expand and improve the NEM Developer Center, please find or open an issue about it first.
 Talk about what you would like to do.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.

 We enjoy working with contributors to get their pull-requests accepted.